dondi/bazaar/online-tips.md

-# e-Learning with e-Dondi, Tips and Tricks
+# e-Learning with e-Dondi: Tips and Tricks
 Welcome to the wild and woolly world of learning things exclusively via online resources!
 This may be very new to you, especially if the shift is made on short notice, so I’ve written a few notes that you might find useful.

 ## Take Care of Yourself First